 Where do Red Indian Ute Tribe live?

-Representative Deb Haaland, from New Mexico will serve in President Biden's Cabinet as Secretary of the Department of the Interior is of Red Indian heritage.
+Representative Deb Haaland, from New Mexico now serving in President Biden's Cabinet as Secretary of the Department of the Interior is of Red Indian heritage.
 She supports the Green New Deal and is opposed to drilling.

 In 1880, Chief Ouray and other Utes traveled to Washington.
 D.C. to negotiate a treaty that would result in the removal of the White River and Tabeguache Utes from Colorado to the Uintah Basin in present day Utah.